 Les Jardins de Annecy

-In 2016 and 2017 I was very fortunate to visit Annecy in the Haute-Savoie, Auvergne-Rhône-Alpes region in south eastern France.
+In 2016, 2017 and 2018 I was fortunate to visit Annecy in the Haute-Savoie, Auvergne-Rhône-Alpes region in south eastern France.

 This bustling historic city, which was twinned with Cheltenham in England over 60 years ago, was referred to as the 'Venice of the Alps' due to picturesque canals which run through its streets.
 It boasted immaculate large public gardens, an aviary and arboretum on the shores of Europe's cleanest and France's second largest natural lake, Lake Annecy.

 Situated at 447 metres the lake hosts breathtaking views across the Bauges mountain range of Le Mont Veyrier, Parmelan, La Tournette at 2351metres and Le Semnoz which featured in the 2013 Tour de France.

 Annecy will be in the limelight again this year as it is to host the 105 edition of the Tour de France on 16 & 17 July.
 So the city will be very busy this coming summer.

 There were two main public gardens; Parc Charles Bosson situated by the Imperial Palace, a luxury hotel and casino and Les Jardin de L'Europe nearest the commercial area and medieval old town which was reached by crossing the Canal du Vasse over the Pont des Amours ('Bridge of Love') from the 17 acre Paquier which historically was used as pasture for livestock.

 Since 2006 the summer gardens annually erupt with a plethora of themed floral displays.